-This document is intended to give a brief description, background context and explanatory notes on the SNOMED CT International Medical Devices project and the resulting release files.
-This document covers the background of medical devices in SNOMED CT and the Global Medical Devices Nomenclature (GMDN) and goes on to cover the consequent release artefacts.
+This document is intended to give a brief description, background context, explanatory notes on the SNOMED CT International Medical Devices project and the resulting Release package, which is now published every 6 months.
+This document covers the background to the collaboration between IHTSDO and Global Medical Devices Nomenclature Agency (GMDNA) and goes on to cover the consequent release artefacts.
 It is not a detailed technical document of SNOMED CT, GMDN or the SNOMED CT International Medical Devices release.
 Nor does it seek to provide an editorial policy for medical devices.

 Audience for this document

-This document should be read by all those (National Release Centers, WHO-FIC Collaborating Centers, vendors of electronic health records, terminology developers and managers) with an interest in medical device development in SNOMED CT and its linkage with GMDN.
+This document should be read by all those (National Release Centers, vendors of electronic health records, terminology developers and regulators) with an interest in the usage of medical device content in SNOMED CT and its linkage with GMDN.

-The scope of the SNOMED CT International Medical Devices Project is the delivery of a concept model to support medical devices within SNOMED CT, and the continuous alignment of SNOMED CT with GMDN.
-Given the major scale of this scope, work has been broken down into 4 major Project Phases:
+The scope of the SNOMED CT International Medical Devices project was the delivery of a concept model to support medical devices within SNOMED CT, and the continuous alignment of SNOMED CT with GMDN.
+This was managed in phases, and we are now in the business as usual (maintenance) phase.

 The medical devices derivative content is released under a project-specific module (466707005|SNOMED CT Medical Devices module) with component identifiers that are within the main IHTSDO (International Release) namespace.
 The content links into the main International Release Physical Object hierarchy, and therefore all the fully specified names have a ("physical object") semantic tag.
 All the concepts are primitive i.e. no modeling beyond the subtype relationships, and the hierarchical organisation is based on existing GMDN groupings ('collective terms').